gmejia87/gmejia87/README.md

 👋 Hola!
 I'm Graciela, pronounced 'Gracie-Ella' but you can call me Gracie if you'd like.
 Either is fine with me.

-🌱 Currently in a coding bootcamp through UC Davis, learning the things.
+🌱 Recently completed a full stack coding bootcamp at UC Davis.

 🎈 Favorite things to do is go fishing🎣, read books📖, huge 🎞️ movie buff and watch american NFL football🏈 GO RAIDERS.